nsumrak/Smart-Toybox-MobileApp/README.md

 2. Smart Toybox device with working software.

 3. Obviously, you will need an Android device.
-We've tested with various Android phones - Samsung J7, OnePlus One, Elephone P9000, Nexus 5, Sony Xperia T, but there may be quirks with some models.
+We've tested with various Android phones - Samsung Galaxy J7, OnePlus One, Elephone P9000, Nexus 5, Sony Xperia T, but there may be quirks with some models.

 4. Lots of free space.
 In our case, Cocos2d-x installation took 2.5Gb, and cocos files that were copied to the project dir took additional 5Gb when compiled.
 There is a way to create Cocos2d-x project without copying all the files, by specifying the engine path when creating new cocos project.
 Check Cocos2d-x documentation if you want to do this.